SophieS9/SG-Python-Intro/Intro_Python.md

 * The bottom right hand side is the Console.
 This is where yout script will run.

 ### Python Version 2 vs. Python Version 3
+If possible when installing, you should install python 3 as this is the most up-to-date version.
+However some users may already have python 2 installed or prefer to use python 2.
+There are some functional differences between the two (see [here](https://wiki.python.org/moin/Python2orPython3) for more details) but today it shouldn't matter too much which version you have.
+I'll point out any differences during the tutorial.

 ## How Can I Continue Learning Python?!

 There are some great free online resources available to help you learn Python (and many other languages).
 Two of my favourites are: